Roster shuffle: Plans change in MLB because of health issues - WHIZ News

 San Francisco minor league center fielder Hunter Bishop has tested positive for the coronavirus and has mild symptoms, according to president of baseball operations Farhan Zaidi.
 The 10th overall pick last year would have been among 51 players reporting to training this week.

 Boston Red Sox manager Ron Roenicke, 63, said his organization is doing as much as it can to keep everyone — especially older staff members — as safe as possible.
-Cleveland’s 61-year-old manager Terry Francona said he’s not nervous, even though he’s had previous health issues.
+Terry Francona, Cleveland’s 61-year-old manager, said he’s not nervous, even though he’s had previous health issues.

 “I know I’m probably one of the higher-risk guys because of my age and some of the things that have gone on,” he said.
 “But the trainers and the doctors have been terrific.
 I would rather manage and be around the guys and be around the game than not.